zamronypj/fano-app/README.md

 ## Deployment

-You need to deploy only executable binary and any suporting files such as HTML templates, images, css stylesheets, application config.
+You need to deploy only executable binary and any supporting files such as HTML templates, images, css stylesheets, application config.
 Any `pas` or `inc` files or shell scripts is not needed in deployment machine in order application to run.

 So for this repository, you will need to copy `public`, `Templates`, `config`